 Typically, individuals seek psychiatric treatment which often comprises a mixture of talking therapies and medications.
 For some, these treatments work, but for others, the side effects of the medications outweigh their positive effects.

 More people are turning to alternative and natural remedies.
-These have been widely studied and have proven to have a positive effect on reducing anxiety and stress.
+These have been widely studied and have proven to positively affect reducing anxiety and stress.

 Generalised anxiety refers to uncontrollable and excessive worries about everyday events/activities.
-Twice as many men than women are affected and between 5-9% of the population has been affected.
-For those with this condition elements daily life such as completing tasks or going to work can be overwhelming.
+Twice as many men as women are affected and between 5-9% of the population has been affected.
+For those with this condition elements of daily life such as completing tasks or going to work can be overwhelming.

 Diagnosis is made when stress, caused by constant worry, significantly impacts daily living and quality of life is significantly impaired.